At a Glance

 Where do I send the proposal?

 You must submit your proposal through grants.gov.
-In addition, we strongly recommend that you submit a copy of your proposal and matching contribution letters as an electronic mail attachment to firstname.lastname@example.org.
+In addition, we strongly recommend that you submit a copy of your proposal and matching contribution letters as electronic mail attachments to email@example.com.
 Please put your proposal title into the subject line of your email message.
 Receipt of your proposal will be acknowledged by email.
 Please ensure that at least one functional and correctly spelled email address is listed on the first page of your proposal.
-If we have any questions regarding your proposal, we will send them to that email address.
+If we have any questions regarding your proposal, we will send them only to that email address.

 How do I know that my proposal was received in Grants.gov?